cuuzis/BluetoothPCRemote/README.md

 # Android remote control application for a PC

 ## Problem definition
-Switching between slides when giving a presentation is more convenient with a wireless remote control, but they are not always available.
-An Android device can easily substitute such a designated remote controller.
+Switching between slides when giving a presentation is very convenient with a wireless remote control.
+But these devices are expensive and rarely at hand.
+However, an Android device could easily substitute such a designated remote.
+Additionally, the Android device could work as a generic remote controller and also change the computer’s volume, play a music track, etc. from a distance.

 ## Problem Solution
 Android bluetooth remote controller application, which connects to a Windows PC with the server application installed and sends keystrokes to it.
-The intended usage is to control presentations and movies wirelessly from Android device.
+The solution includes a Windows server application, that listens to the Android device, and interprets the commands.

-## Proposed Features
+## Features
-Must haves
-* QR code scanning to send connection info (using Google Barcode API)
+Implemented
-* Connect to PC via Bluetooth
+* Connecting to PC via Bluetooth
-* Connect to PC via WiFi network
+* Connecting to PC via WiFi network Implemented
-* Connect to PC alternating between BT and WiFi
+* Connecting to PC alternating between BT and WiFi on lost connection
+* QR code scanning to get connection info (using Google Barcode API)
-* Send commands to PC:
-  * swich slides with the volume buttons
+* Send commands to PC (swich slides with the volume buttons and send keystrokes from the screen)
-  * send other keystrokes using the screen (spacebar, arrows, F5, change volume)
-* Menu, to configure:
-  * current connection method (Bluetooth, WiFi, Hybrid)
-  * current layout mode (presentation, movie, ..)
-  * PC to connect to
-* Services in background

-Should haves
+Proposed
 * Connect to PC via WiFi direct
+* Act as keyboard (send text)
 * User chooses what buttons do

-Could haves
-* Act as keyboard (send text)
-* Connect to PC via the Internet (using a server)
 * Control mouse cursor

 # Windows Server application
-A C# Windows Forms application, runs background process that listens for incoming connections.
-Shows connection status as an icon in the tasbar notification area.
+A C# Windows Forms application, listens for incoming connections.
+Bluetooth and network listening can be started and stopped on demand.
+Generates a QR code with the necessary information to initiate a connection.
-Should also have option to choose a connection method.